MicrosoftDocs/learn/learn-pr/azure/move-data-with-azure-data-box/includes/4-when-to-use-azure-data-box-family.md

 ## Network transfer options

-Another general method to get data into Azure is to send it across the internet.
-As you saw in unit 2, Data Box Gateway works this way.

-There are several other tools you can use to transfer data across the network.
+Another way to get data into Azure is to send it across the internet.
+There are several tools you can use to transfer data across the network.

+### Data Box Gateway

+As discussed in unit 2, Data Box Gateway is a virtual appliance.
+It's based on a virtual machine that you provision in your on-premises environment.
+You write data to the virtual device by using the NFS and SMB protocols.
+The device then transfers your data to Azure block blob, page blob, or Azure Files.

 ### Azure Storage Explorer